bamboo/MightTable/README.md

 # TODO

-* error display
- * show nested errors together with the main error
- * clicking the nested error goes to the referenced location

 * original error location
  * if there's an original location display icon to jump to that location
  * to test write a macro that produces wrong code (coming from quoted code)